ggandor/leap.nvim/README.md

 You can add the default mappings (listed in `:h leap-default-mappings`) by calling `require('leap').add_default_mappings()`.
-Note that the function will check for conflicts with any custom mappings created by you or other plugins, and will not overwite them, unless explicitly told so (called with a `true` argument).
+Note that the function will check for conflicts with any custom mappings created by you or other plugins, and will not overwrite them, unless explicitly told so (called with a `true` argument).

 To define alternative mappings, you can use the `<Plug>` keys listed in `:h